decretist/Dissertation/Chapter1/school-faculty-university.md

-investing that "person" with rights and privileges that could otherwise only be held by a natural person or persons, such as the right to own property, or in the case of a cathedral chapter, the right to elect a bishop.
-Implicit in the development from schools (which rarely survived the departure or death of their masters) to faculties was an aspiration toward institutional permanence, or at least stability.
+investing that "person" with rights and privileges that could otherwise only be held by a natural person or persons, such as the right to own property, or in the case of a cathedral chapter, the right to elect a bishop.[^5] Implicit in the development from schools (which rarely survived the departure or death of their masters) to faculties was an aspiration toward institutional permanence, or at least stability.
 The right of a faculty to own property was obviously